Kriesse/urbanraum/_workshops/free-your-body.md

 title_en: "Free YOUR BODY and GROW INTO YOUR REAl SELF"
 title_de: "Free YOUR BODY and GROW INTO YOUR REAl SELF"

-subtitle_en: "Workshop with Helin Pchali"
+subtitle_en: "Workshop with Helin Pachali"
-subtitle_de: "Workshop mit Helin Pchali"
+subtitle_de: "Workshop mit Helin Pachali"

 type_en: "Workshop"